maniaplanet/documentation/08.maniascript/08.create-and-spawn-an-object/docs.md

 AnObject.SetPlayer(_Player);
 ```

 In this way the object will be carried by the specified player.
-You'll be able to find the object located on a player by listing his objects with:
+You'll be able to find the object located on a player by listing their objects with:

 ```
 Player.Objects[];